Russell-S-Harper/FLT/INDIVIDUAL-LICENSE.md

 7. Entire Agreement:

-    This License constitutes the entire agreement between the Licensee and the Repository Owner regarding the code in the "FLT" Repository.
+    This Individual License and, if applicable, Commercial License, constitute the entire agreement between the Licensee and the Repository Owner regarding the code in the "FLT" Repository.

+For inquiries regarding this Individual License, please contact the Repository Owner at flt@russell-harper.com.